Jordan Source Launches New Digital Publication for the ICT Sector, JoSourceIT

-(MENAFN- Asdaa BCW) Jordan Source, a program operating under the Ministry of Digital Economy and Entrepreneurship, recently launched its latest resource for information and insights into Jordan’s ICT sector, with the unveiling of a groundbreaking new digital publication.
+(MENAFN- Asdaa-amman) Amman, Jordan – September 24, 2023, Jordan Source,a program operating under the Ministry of Digital Economy and Entrepreneurship, recently launched its latest resource for information and insights into Jordan’s ICT sector, with the unveiling of a groundbreaking new digital publication.
 Through JoSourceIT, industry stakeholders and potential investors will receive an in-depth look at the latest developments happening across Jordan’s tech scene—with a particular focus on Jordan Source’s partners in the IT outsourcing (ITO), business process outsourcing (BPO), and gaming industries.

 In each issue of JoSourceIT, viewers will find a comprehensive array of multimedia content designed to help them stay abreast of the latest ICT sector news, trends, and updates.
 In addition to providing viewers with news about Jordan Source’s most recent activities and achievements, JoSourceIT offers a platform for Jordan Source’s partners—from private-sector businesses to international diplomatic missions—to share their latest updates.